aryna-yukhnevich/dev/README.md

         └── replacements.json
 ```
 In the `/config/sample_settings` directory, you will find sample configurations that you can use as templates.
 After copying them to the `settings` directory, fill in the necessary values according to your requirements (please refer to [Configuration Steps](#configuration-steps)). \
-During the CDK deployment process, these configuration files from the `/config/settings` directory will be uploaded to the S3 bucket `s3-salmon-settings-<<stage-name>>` automatically and later used by the SALMON project. \
+During the CDK deployment process, these configuration files from the `/config/settings` directory will be uploaded to the S3 bucket `s3-salmon-settings-<<stage-name>>` automatically.
+Within the SALMON CDK project, the settings files are retrieved and read using the S3 bucket path. \
-**Note:** If any modifications are made to the configuration files locally, you would need to redeploy the stacks in order to apply the changes (please refer to [Deployment and installation](deployment.md) for more details).
+**Note:** If any modifications are made to the configuration files locally, you would need to redeploy the stacks in order to apply the changes in the S3 bucket (please refer to [Deployment and installation](deployment.md) for more details).

 ## Configuration Files